MarcinKilarski/Website-Audit/instructions for reports/web-performance.md

 #### Example of Recommendation

-### 2.3.
+### 2.4.
 Unused Styles

 #### Used Tools

 - Google Chrome DevTools: Coverage tool

-Google Chrome > DevTools (OPTION + COMMAND + I on Mac or ? on Windows) > open the Command Menu (SHIFT + COMMAND + P on Mac or CONTROL + SHIFT + P on Windows) > Show Coverage
+Google Chrome > DevTools (OPTION + COMMAND + I on Mac or CONTROL + SHIFT + I on Windows) > open the Command Menu (SHIFT + COMMAND + P on Mac or CONTROL + SHIFT + P on Windows) > Show Coverage

 - Google Chrome DevTools: Request Blocking tool

-Google Chrome > DevTools (OPTION + COMMAND + I on Mac or ? on Windows) > open the Command Menu (SHIFT + COMMAND + P on Mac or CONTROL + SHIFT + P on Windows) > Request Blocking tool
+Google Chrome > DevTools (OPTION + COMMAND + I on Mac or CONTROL + SHIFT + I on Windows) > open the Command Menu (SHIFT + COMMAND + P on Mac or CONTROL + SHIFT + P on Windows) > Request Blocking tool

 #### Instructions

 1. Go to Show Coverage tool and refresh the page.
 2. Identify, which files are not used or used minimally on the site.
 3. Check if you can safely remove them by temporarily blocking them in your browser.
-To do this, open Request Blocking tool and add URLs of files that you would like to block, then reload the page
+To do this, open Request Blocking tool and add URLs of files that you would like to block, then reload the page.
+4. If removing blocking/removing files brake the design or functionality on the page on desktop or mobile device, you should be able to move important code other files, then remove the old files.

 Video: https://youtu.be/5fLW5Q5ODiE?t=416